To the den, the farmers couldn't pass.

 Hope for Crowd Funding?

 Fresh Takes?
 Banks will not take chances on loan paybacks from pending work.
-Too much risk is involved in this highly speculative and competitive business.
+This highly speculative and competitive business involves too much risk.
 The failure rate in the profession vastly succeeds the success rate.

 Soapbox?
 Writers scramble to replace losses and repay loans.
 Begging for forgiveness, they wrangle with financial upset.
 Expecting success, they meet with brutal truths.
 Upstart writers may sell 250 books before calling it quits.